 A total of 2,996 ratings were provided to 503 pediatric rheumatologists and used for Step 2.
 The response-rate of the pediatric rheumatologists to the PP was 54% (274/503; locations: 30% from the U.S. and Canada; 8% from Australia/Asia, 3% Africa/Middle East, 40% South and Central America, and 19% Europe).
 The majority (69%) of PP raters had over 10 years of experience in treating cSLE.
 There were 1860 PP (1860/2996= 62%) that were rated by at least 4 raters, hence considered “qualified” for inclusion in Step 3.
 There were no significant differences of distribution of flares between qualified and unqualified PP (Fisher’s exact test, p=0.62).

 When the Majority-Rule was applied to the “qualified” PP, there were 1318 PP representing global flares (510 minor flares, 483 moderate flares and 325 major flares) and 542 unchanged/improved (29% of 1860 PP).
 When applying the 67%-Rule to the 1860, only 818 PP remained available for analysis, among them 484 representing a flare (194 minor flares, 146 moderate flares and 144 major flares) and 334 PP without cSLE flare.
 The patient characteristics reflected in these PP are summarized in Table 1.
 PP raters from different geographic locations did not differ systematically in the disease course assignment for a given PP (North America vs. other countries: ICC = 0.658).
-Similarly, PP raters with different duration of medical experience agreed very well with respect to the interpretation of the disease courses (ICC = 0.656).
+Similarly, there was fair to good agreement among PP raters with different duration of medical experience for the interpretation of the disease courses (ICC = 0.656).

 Performance of Preliminary Algorithms of cSLE global flares (Step 3)

 The absolute baseline-to-follow-up changes of the parameters considered in the preliminary flare algorithms by flare severity and rule are provided in Table 2.
-Irrespective of the dataset (67%-Rule; Majority-Rule), most of the cSLE-FD included in the preliminary cSLE flare criteria (ESR, PCR, MD-global, SLEDAI, BILAG) significantly changed between the baseline and follow-up visit, by flare severity.
+Irrespective of the dataset (67%-Rule; Majority-Rule), most of the cSLE flare descriptors included in the preliminary cSLE flare criteria (ESR, PCR, MD-global, SLEDAI, BILAG) significantly changed between the baseline and follow-up visit, by flare severity.

 Notably, the accuracy of the SLEDAI-based algorithm was outstanding [AUC= 0.93; 95% confidence interval (CI): 0.911– 0.952] as was that of the BILAG-based algorithm [AUC= 0.93; 95% CI: 0.89– 0.98].
 The CART-SLEDAI algorithm had an excellent accuracy for identifying patients with global flare of cSLE (any severity) [AUC= 0.89; sensitivity= 88.8%; specificity= 87.1%].
 The same was true for the CART-BILAG criteria [AUC= 0.84; sensitivity= 93.9%; specificity= 72.9%].
 Comparisons of accuracies in the development data set in 2010 (18) and this validation data set are summarized in Table 3.